model-bakers/model_bakery/docs/how_bakery_behaves.md

 Model Bakery allows you to define generators methods for your custom fields or overrides its default generators.
 This can be achieved by specifying the field and generator function for the `generators.add` function.
+It can also be done by specifying the field and generator function in the `BAKER_CUSTOM_FIELDS_GEN` setting.
 Both can be the real python objects imported in settings or just specified as import path string.

 Examples: